SalJam55/IcarusMods/SalJam_Individual_Mod_ReadMe.md

 # SalJam_Repair_Bench
 > Adds a repair bench that only uses electricity for repairs, but repairing will take time.
 Includes an alteration bench for removing attachments in 1 second, as these cant be repaired.

+# SalJam_Roaming_NPCs
+> Added random spawns of TPS soldiers over the map.
+Some will drop higher end loot